 - Returns.
 Quarantine procedures will be applied to all returning physical materials for 7 days.
 Patrons can return materials by sending them to the Library by registered mail or bringing them in person.

 - Requests.
 Patrons can place requests as normal; however, please keep in mind the quarantine of 7 days before picking up your requested books.

 - Printing and scanning.
 The facilities will stay open for use.
 Maximum of 2 people at the same time may use the equipment.
 Only short-time stay is allowed (no studying in the room).
 Additional hygiene procedures will be applied after each use.

 - Group-study rooms.
 They will not be available for use this semester due to social distancing regulations and health and safety precautions.
 The rooms are too small considering that the recommended allowed space is 10 sq. m. per person.
-Group gatherings are not permitted in the Library during the semester.

 - Remote access to e-resources.
 Panitza Library provides access to a vast collection of academic e-resources (e-books, e-journals, reference sources, etc.), available for off-campus use anytime, anywhere.
-In case you need further assistance from a librarian, please use the library chat available daily or email us.
+In case you need further assistance from a librarian, please use the library chat available daily or email us

 We can support e-reserves.
 We do not recommend that faculty have physical reserves this semester in order to assure the appropriate health and safety measures for the use of the materials.
 Upon returning, library materials will be placed under 7-day quarantine, thus making it impossible to re-use right away.